Iyadh27/BankinAppFinal/README.md

-Here's an updated and enhanced README for your Functional Banking System project:
+Here's the updated README incorporating the additional details:

 ---